dreamshader/gsmDevice/README.md

 ----------

 **Preferred operator list (AT+CPOL)**
-***INT16 preferredOperatorList( gsmCommandMode cmdMode, prefOperList \*pMode, STRING &result, void \*pParam = NULL)***
+***INT16 preferredOperatorList( gsmCommandMode cmdMode, struct _dataCPOL \*pMode, STRING &result, void \*pParam = NULL)***

 Edit and query the list with preferred operators.
 Supports: gsmCommandMode *cmd_test*, *cmd_set* and *cmd_read*.
-Expects: a pointer to a vaiable of type prefOperList.
+Expects: a pointer to a vaiable of type struct _dataCPOL.
 In case of *cmd_set* this variable must contain either *prefOperLongAlphaMode*, *prefOperShortAlphaMode* or *prefOperNumericMode*.
 All other values will cause an error.
 After a call with gsmCommandMode *cmd_read* the STRING result will contain the current list of preferred operators.
 On error it returns:

  - GSMDEVICE_E_INIT (gsmDevice instance is not initialized)